 - Looking for Love in All the Wrong Places: Martin Tupper went through woman after woman in a effort to replace his true love, his ex-wife, Judith.
 (It should be noted that many fans of the show found Martin and Judith's final season reconciliation to be the show's Shark Jump moment.

-- Magic Plastic Surgery: Eddie Charles, is replaced by a different actor partway through the first series.
+- Magic Plastic Surgery: Eddie Charles is replaced by a different actor partway through the first series.
 This is explained away by having him get surgery to change his eyelids.
 So he gets a whole new face and several extra inches of height!
 However, everybody says that he doesn't look any different.
 Martin quips "A little younger maybe."
-Devillishly clever, these eyelid surgeons!
+Devilishly clever, these eyelid surgeons!

-- The Missus and the Ex: This happened in the episode "Three Coins in the Dryer".
-Martin imagined all kinds of craziness about them viciously fighting each other.
-It turned out that they were indeed rather awkward and uncomfortable with each other, but perfectly nice to each other.
-Martin's ex-wife only reacted with a friendly detached amusement that they had so obviously been having sex.
+- The Missus and the Ex: This happens in the episode "Three Coins in the Dryer".
+Martin imagines all kinds of craziness about them viciously fighting each other.
+It turns out that they are rather awkward and uncomfortable with each other, but perfectly nice.
+Martin's ex-wife only reacts with a friendly detached amusement that they have so obviously been having sex.

 - Prima Donna Director: Sir Roland Moorecock (David Bowie) in "The Second Greatest Story Ever Told" — he's nasty to everyone but is kowtowed to nonetheless.
 Martin ultimately tries to call him out on his nastiness only to discover that he's more than aware of how much he's resented; he just doesn't care.

 - Straight Gay: Both Martin's father Mickey and Mickey's lover Roger.

 - The Talk: Spoofed.
 Martin steels himself to tell Jeremy The Facts Of Life and is hugely relieved when Jeremy says, "Dad, I know all this.
 We learned it at school."
 Martin smiles and relaxes, calmly asking if Jeremy has any questions...